Data-driven Algorithms for Dimension Reduction in Causal Inference: Effect of school achievements on acute complications of type 1 diabetes mellitus

 The union of the corresponding subscripted subsets are thereupon used to control for confounding in the estimation of $\beta$.
 Covariates that are not selected for any of the subsets include; gender, age at onset of T1DM, the fathers age and early retirements benefits, as well as both parents salary income.
-The subset $\hat{\mathbf{X}}_T$ includes 10 covariates, where the parents unemployment status and occupational injury annuity, and the fathers retirement pension and single mother status, have been removed.
-The subset $\hat{\mathbf{Q}} = \hat{\mathbf{Q}}_0 \cup \hat{\mathbf{Q}}_1$ only includes three covariates; the mothers age, single status and educational level.
-From algorithm B, the subset $\hat{\mathbf{X}}_Y = \hat{\mathbf{X}}_0 \cup \hat{\mathbf{X}}_1$ includes 12 covariates, the excluded covariates are $ampolM$, $retM$, $educF$ and $sickF$.
-An additional four covariates have been removed in the subset $\hat{\mathbf{Z}} = \hat{\mathbf{Z}}_0 \cup \hat{\mathbf{Z}}_1$, which contains eight covariates in total.
+The subset $\hat{ {X}}_T$ includes 10 covariates, where the parents unemployment status and occupational injury annuity, and the fathers retirement pension and single mother status, have not been included.
+The subset $\hat{ {Q}} = \hat{ {Q}}_0 \cup \hat{ {Q}}_1$ only includes three covariates; the mothers age, social benefits and educational level.
+From algorithm B, the subset $\hat{ {X}}_Y = \hat{ {X}}_0 \cup \hat{ {X}}_1$ includes 12 covariates, the excluded covariates are $ampolM$, $retM$, $educF$ and $sickF$.
+An additional, $single$, $sickM$, $unempM$ and $retF$ have been removed in the subset $\hat{ {Z}} = \hat{ {Z}}_0 \cup \hat{ {Z}}_1$, which contains eight covariates in total.
+All selected subsets achieve a substantial reduction of the initial covariate vector.
+The amount and type of covariates chosen for the sets differs, which may be due to the correlation between them.

 The matching estimator defined in \eqref{sm}, is used to estimate the effect.
-Matching is performed on the propensity score, estimated by \eqref{propscore} and the variance is calculated taking the matching procedure into account \cite{AI2006}.
+Matching is performed on the propensity score, estimated by \eqref{propscore} and the standard deviation is calculated taking the matching procedure into account \cite{AI2006}.
 The average treatment effect, $\hat{\beta}$, can be found in Table \ref{effect}.
-We see that, compared to the unadjusted difference in mean which is 8.2\%, the effect of having low compulsory school grades on acute complications of T1DM is smaller when controlling for confounding covariates.
+We see that, compared to the unadjusted difference in mean which is 0.082, the effect of having low compulsory school grades on acute complications of T1DM is smaller when controlling for confounding covariates.
 The positive effect is significant regardless of the set of covariates we choose to control for.
-In addition, we see that the estimated effect and variance is smaller when controlling for the minimal subsets $\hat{\mathbf{Q}}$ and $\hat{\mathbf{Z}}$.
+However, it should be noted that the covariate selection procedure is not accounted for in the assessment of the uncertainty.
+Finally, we see that the estimated effect and variance is smaller when controlling for the minimal subsets $\hat{ {Q}}$ and $\hat{ {Z}}$.